How to Write a Quote for a Service Job

 What is a Quote?

-A service quote, also referred to as a sales quote, is a written agreement to provide work for an agreed-upon price.
+A service management software quote, also referred to as a sales quote, is a written agreement to provide work for an agreed-upon price.
 You must present this information in writing because it is considered an official record of the agreement between you and your client.

 It’s your way of presenting all costs associated with the work and how it’s broken down.
 For companies that work on estimates, such as those within the HVAC and plumbing industries, these will be based on a time and materials estimate and other specified conditions.